20 releases

 }

 Where guard and action are optional and can be left out.
-A guard is a function which returns true if the state transition should happen, and false if the transition should not happen, while action are functions that are run during the transition which are guaranteed to finish before entering the new state.
+A guard is a function which returns Ok(true) if the state transition should happen - otherwise, the transition should not happen.
+The action functions are run during the state machine transition.

 This implies that any state machine must be written as a list of transitions.